-Construction Forestry Mining and Energy Union in conjunction with the Tradies Club donated the cubby house built by apprentices from the Construction Industry Training & Employment Association.
+The Construction Forestry Mining and Energy Union in conjunction with the Tradies Club donated the cubby house built by apprentices from the Construction Industry Training & Employment Association.

 Union secretary and Tradies Club board chair Ms Sarah Schoonwater presented the cubby house to Marymead and thanked the apprentices for their work.
 "I'm proud of these guys not only for what they have built, but because of the difference it will make to many children's lives," she said.
 "It is an honour to support the work Marymead do with so many disadvantaged children and families, and to know the club, with the support of our members, is helping make a difference in their lives."
 The cubby house will be part of a new playground at Marymead, which will be used for parent education groups and children supervised contact.
-Marymead chief executive officer Ms Hilary Martin said the union and the club had supthank them for their ongoing commitment to the local community and helping Canberra's most vulnerable children through Marymead," she said.
-ABOVE: Visitor Samantha Howarth road tests the new cubby house.
+Marymead chief executive officer Ms Hilary Martin said the union and the club had supported Marymead for many years.
+"I would like to thank them for their ongoing commitment to the local community and helping Canberra's most vulnerable children through Marymead," she said.
+ABOVE: Visitor Samantha Howarth road